jdcrensh/weblinkjs/README.md

 ## Usage

-By convention, code for each weblink is defined inside a javascript module with paths that conform to `modules/<SObjectType>/<Weblink API Name>/index.js`.
+By convention, code for each weblink is defined inside an ES6 javascript module with paths that conform to `modules/<SObjectType>/<Weblink API Name>/index.js`.
 Note, this isn't strictly enforced, so you may adapt using your own naming conventions, as long as the modules reside in `src/modules/`.